thelovelab/tximeta/vignettes/tximeta.knit.md

 First we specify the path where the *Salmon* index is located.

-**Note**: typically you would not use `system.file` to find this directory, but simply define `indexDir` to be the path of the *Salmon* directory on your machine.
+Typically you would not use `system.file` to find this directory, but simply define `indexDir` to be the path of the *Salmon* directory on your machine.
 Here we use `system.file` because we have included parts of a *Salmon* index directory in the *tximeta* package itself for demonstration of functionality in this vignette.

 ```r